josegoliva/windowcleaner-website/articles/test.md

 &nbsp;

-Taking yourself out of your shoes and putting yourself into someone else’s shoes is a very visual definition of empathy.
+Taking yourself out of your shoes and putting yourself into someone else’s shoes{% footnote "Krznaric, Roman, Empathy: Why It Matters, And How To Get It (London: Rider, 2015)p.X" %} is a very visual definition of empathy.
 It’s simple and easy to understand.
 A more academic one is: “the power of mentally identifying oneself with (and so fully comprehending) a person or object of contemplation”.
 Empathy is a complicated word to define.
 It lies between scientific, social and philosophical studies.
 It encompasses a range of meaning and depending on the context the word is being used in it can mean different things.

 &nbsp;